-The Universities and Colleges Admissions Service, also known as UCAS, is the connecting system designed to be the middle man between a student and university.
+The Universities and Colleges Admissions Service, also known as UCAS, is the connecting system between a student and university.
 If you wish to apply to almost any university or college in the UK, it needs to be done using a UCAS application form.

 UCAS was founded in 1961 when universities in the UK decided they wanted a system to organise all applications to their undergraduate or postgraduate courses, agreeing on a standardised application form, with a limited number of course choices available to students.